 The key question any activity seeker should ask is whether the key message resonates through the team building activities.

-We know from our experience that well designed, empirically tested experiential activities have a greater chance of creating the learning you seek.
-With 20 years experience, we are the industry leaders at sourcing effective, outcome-driven experiential learning activities.
+We know from our experience that well designed, empirically tested experiential activities have a greater chance of creating and enhancing the learning.
+With many years of experience, we are the industry leaders at sourcing effective, outcome-driven experiential learning activities.

 Check out our Activate activity for an example of Experiential Learning